 From Kayak Hanalei you can go downstream towards the Hanalei Bay or upstream.
-We like upstream better and the featured image of this post is facing upstream towards the mountains.
+Both are wonderful paddles but if we had to choose we’d pick upstream and the featured image of this post is facing upstream towards the mountains.

 Upstream is good if you like jungle vegetation and a more close-in experience.
 You can go further upstream as well.
 You will get expert instruction at Kayak Hanalei (the first time we had never been paddle boarding).
 They are very patient and you start out standing up.

 Don’t worry, they’ll also show you how to get down and stand back up too.
 And if you fall in, so what?
 It’s Hawaii!
 Just don’t drink the river water – blech!

 Upstream you go downstream a bit on their man-made channel, then turn right.
 You travel along the highway that leads to Hanalei, basically backtracking where you came from.
 At the one-lane bridge you can keep going and you are in the midst of taro farms.

 Keep going and the river narrows.
 This is where it gets fun.
 The vegetation starts closing in overhead and sometimes you have to move sticks around to keep going.
 Eventually you have to stop because the river is just a stream.
 But that’s a great place for lunch.

 Keep going to the right from the man-made channel and you head towards the Hanalei Bay.
 Don’t worry – you won’t see any waves until the very very end.
 Do check for high surf, though.
 If the waves are up, go upstream.